andycastro/front-end-patterns/README.md

 * Three
 * Four

-Or
+Or this, for numeric lists

-.
-One
+1. One
-.
-Two
+2. Two
-.
-Three
+3. Three